-Oklahoma Bone-Dry Law Passed Before Prohibition
+Oklahoma Bone-Dry Law

 However, it did not permit its consumption for religious purposes.
 Violations of the law carried a penalty of up to five hundred dollars in fines and six months imprisonment. $500 was a very large fine then.
 The typical industrial worker made about $1,000 per year.

-Also visit Prohibition Trivia.
-It’s fun!
+Also see Prohibition Trivia.

 The governor of the state created a scandal.
 He had illegally obtained medicinal alcohol for his wife, who was seriously ill.

-Alaska “Bone Dry” Law and Kindred Acts.
-Territory of Alaska: Governor’s Office, 1918.
+- AK “Bone Dry” Law and Kindred Acts.
+AK: Governor’s Office, 1918.

-Bowman, E. “Bone dry” Law: (House Bill 39).
-Bismark: ND Leg Assem, 1917.
+- Bowman, E. “Bone dry” Law: (House Bill 39).
+ND Leg Assem, 1917.

-“Bone Dry” act.
-Mich Law Rev 1918, 16(5), 386-387.
+- “Bone Dry” act.
+MI Law Rev 1918, 16(5), 386-387.

-Graves, J. The Reed “bone-dry” amendment.
-Virg Law Rev, May, 1917, 4(8), 634-642.
+- Graves, J. The Reed “bone-dry” amendment.
+VA Law Rev, May, 1917, 4(8), 634-642.

-1927: ‘Bone-Dry’ Law Denounced: In Our Pages:100, 75 and 50 years ago.
+- 1927: ‘Bone-Dry’ Law Denounced.
+In Our Pages:100, 75 and 50 years ago.
 New York Times, Oct 15, 2002.

-Madison, J. et al. Hoosiers and the American Story.
-Indianapolis: Ind Hist Soc, 2014, p.
+- Madison, J. et al. Hoosiers and the Am Story.
+Ind Hist Soc, p.
 203.